What is exemestane?

 Exemestane is usually taken once per day, after a meal.
 Try to take the medicine at the same time each day.

 Use exemestane regularly to get the most benefit.
-Get your prescription refilled before you run out of medicine completely.
 You may need to keep taking take this medication for up to 5 years.

 Store in the original container at room temperature away from moisture and heat.